rsyslog/rsyslog/source/configuration/modules/mmdblookup.rst

 Minimum configuration
 ---------------------

-This example showes the minimum configuration.
+This example shows the minimum configuration.

 .. code-block:: none